 ARTICLE 16 – LAYOFF

-Section 1.
-In the event a layoff or furlough is necessary, City management shall determine the Department / Division and the classifications in which staff reductions are required.
-Employees shall be laid off in inverse order of their City seniority, as defined in Article 17, in the identified department/ division(s) and classifications(s).
-In the case that two (2) or more employees subject to layoff share the same City seniority date, the employee with the least classification seniority shall be laid off first.

-Section 2.
-Definitions used in this article:

-Department/division shall be identified by the numeric codes and descriptions used in the City of Bend financial records system, for example, 3040 is the Current Planning Division of the Community Development Department.

-Classification shall mean position as listed on the COBEA Pay Schedule and as used in the City’s Payroll/Personnel system.

-The department/division an employee is assigned to shall be the department/ division to which the classification held by the employee is listed in the Authorized Position List of the adopted City of Bend budget.

-Section 3.
-Employees shall be laid off in the inverse order of their City of Bend seniority.
-Seniority shall be determined according to Article 17.
-Competition for retention based upon City seniority shall be limited to other employees holding positions in the same classification within the affected department/division.
-A layoff out of inverse order to seniority may be made if in the City’s judgment, retention of special job skills, knowledge or abilities are needed to perform the operations of the City.
-The City will provide a written explanation upon request.
+Section 16.1 Layoff Procedure.
+Layoffs will be determined by seniority as defined in Article 17, Section 1.

+Within an affected Department / Division, temporary, initial probationary, intermittent, retiree rehire, and apprentices who occupy budgeted positions will be terminated before regular employees of identical classification.

+Section 16.2 Computation of Seniority.
+Layoffs will be identified by classification within the affected Department / Division.
+In the event a layoff or furlough is necessary, employees holding positions to be eliminated will be subject to the following in order of seniority:

+Reassignment to a position in the same classification in the Division, or if the employee does not have enough seniority, then

+Reassignment to a position in the same classification in the Department, or if the employee does not have enough seniority, then

+Reassignment or Demotion to a position in a classification previously held in the Department, or if the employee does not have enough seniority, then

+Layoff.

 The City will attempt to give the Association and employees affected by a layoff notice of the layoff at least thirty (30) days prior to the effective date of the layoff, however, in no event shall the City give less than 15 days’ notice.
 The City will meet and discuss the layoff with COBEA upon request.

-Employees to be laid off may bump an employee with lower classification seniority in a position the employee to be laid off has previously held.

-Within an affected Department/Division, temporary, probationary, intermittent, retiree rehire, and apprentices who occupy budgeted positions will be terminated before regular employees of identical classification.

-Section 4.
-Any employee who is laid off shall be considered first for positions, which are open in a classification within the bargaining unit.
-Employees shall be qualified to fill the opening.

-Section 5.
-Employees shall be called back from layoff in the reverse order from which they were laid off in the classification from which the employees were laid off within the department/division.
+Section 16.3 Recall Procedure.
+Employees shall be called back from layoff in order of their seniority as defined in Article 17, Section 1.

 Employees shall be notified of recall to employment by certified mail, return receipt requested, at their last known address and must respond within fifteen (15) calendar days of the postmark date on the certified mail receipt that they are accepting the offer of employment under the terms specified in the offer.
 Such response shall be in writing.
 Employees who do not respond in the prescribed manner shall be deemed to have refused the offer of re-employment and shall forfeit all seniority and/or rehire rights and privileges.
-In the event that the notice of delivery is not returned within ten (10) calendar days of mailing, the City may proceed to fill the position.

 Acceptance or rejection of an offer of temporary employment during layoff will not affect an employee’s status on the layoff list.

+The City shall be subject to the recall provisions until an eighteen (18) month lapse has occurred since an employee was originally laid off.